- 1 Basics

 Boss 2 - Raid Chest Tokens, Random chest drops.

 Boss 3 - Raid Helm Tokens, Random helm drops.

 Boss 4 - Raid Shoulder Tokens, Random shoulder drops, and in Normal Mode - Pet.

-Boss 5 - Raid Weapon Tokens for, Random weapon drops (Either Legendary or Epic), and in Hard Mode - Arcane Mount.
+Boss 5 - Raid Weapon Tokens for, Random weapon drops (Either Legendary or Epic), and in Hard Mode - Raid Mount.

-You will need 5 of each type of armor token and 8 weapon tokens to get that piece of equipment.
-Normal mode gives +2 gear and Hard mode gear level is +5 and is currently the best in the game.
+You will need 5 of each type of armor token and 8 weapon tokens to get that piece of equipment from the raid shops.
+Normal mode gives +2 gear and Hard mode gear level is +5.